shahvaishali/AbercrombieSkillAssessment-exercise-1/README.md

 4. In you project directory, you can run

-### `npm run launch`
-Launches the test runner in the interactive watch mode and runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />

 ### `npm run test`

 Launches the test runner in the interactive watch mode.<br />